muntra-dev/power-bi-server/README.md

 ./create-server.ps1

-# Wait for 15-20 mins for the script to finish installation work
+# Wait for 15-20 mins for the script to finish installation work.
+You can RDP to server using public DNS name or server IP.

 # Delete all the resources by using below command any time